resource-reasoning/resourcereasoning.com/index.md

 The research activity was underpinned by an EPSRC Programme Grant, 'Resource Reasoning', and also other grants, fellowships and industrial collaborations (see [Support & Connections](support.html)).

-The research grant ended in June 2016, and this website will cease to be updated.